senocular/senocular.github.com/articles/js_object_primitive.md

 console.log(Object(objectPrimitive) === objectPrimitive) // true - Fail
 ```

 So, despite all the effort to keep up the masquerade of being a primitive, a simple object conversion is all that is needed to show the true nature of the custom object primitive.
-Nevertheless, this exercise should hopefully show just how similar primitives and objects can be.
-Special thanks to the symbol primitive with all its oddities that helped in this endeavor.
+Nevertheless, this exercise should hopefully show just how similar primitives and objects can be, especially with respect to the symbol primitive given its all its peculiarities.